blackcub3s/MSc-FinalThesis/README.md

     * [aux__reduccio_dimensions.py](https://github.com/blackcub3s/MSc-FinalThesis/blob/main/DataAnalysis/inContext/DADES_PREPROCESSADES_FINALS/aux__reduccio_dimensions.py): This file was done in order to implement a graphical interpretation for the explained variance of a principal components analysis (i.e it plots the eigenvalues of each component for the previously chosen number of components).
 The scree plot is a graphical way of seeing whether each component of a PCA adds value to what we are trying to model in terms of parsimony.
 Softwares such as SPSS or R have the possibility of getting a Scree plot easily, but python doesn't (at least, not while I was doing this thesis).
 So I coded this program to get the scree plot.

-The packages I've used in this thesis are [sklearn](https://scikit-learn.org/stable/) for machine learning, [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) for graph generation and visualization, [pandas](https://pandas.pydata.org/) for data analysis, [numpy](https://numpy.org/) for treating the multidimensional arrays that came out of the NIFTI files that came out of the fMRIs[^8].
+The packages I've used in this thesis are [sklearn](https://scikit-learn.org/stable/) for machine learning, [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) for graph generation and visualization, [pandas](https://pandas.pydata.org/) for data analysis, [numpy](https://numpy.org/) for treating the multidimensional arrays that came out of the NIFTI files that came out of the fMRIs.